 As automobiles were used more and horses were used less, blacksmiths had to change with the times.
 Blacksmith shops became the first auto paint and body shops.
 For several years Eitelman & Son worked on horses, carriages, and horseless carriages.

 When Michael Eitelman retired, son Edward (pictured) continued the business.
-He closed the shop in 1926 but found that he couldn’t walk away from the anvil entirely: He continued to be in demand to advise veterinarians and to shoe racehorses until his death in 1961.
+He closed the shop in 1926 but found that he couldn’t walk away from the anvil entirely: He continued to be in demand to advise veterinarians and to shoe racehorses until his death on January 24, 1961.

 After Edward closed the blacksmith shop on Vickery, the building was razed, and another business built a building on the site.
 Years later that business renovated its cafeteria.
 During the renovation workers unearthed these rusted relics of Eitelman & Son blacksmith shop.